 For many years, Iranian pianist Layla Ramezan has been searching for and creating links between her Persian heritage and the contemporary music that is a part of her daily life.

 As a concert pianist, Layla performs regularly in France and Switzerland, as well as in many places further afield.
 She has recently appeared in recitals at the Collège des Bernadins in Paris, Carnegie-Mellon University in Pittsburgh, Victoria Hall in Geneva, Royal Irish Academy in Dublin, Aga Kahn Museum in Toronto, Roodaki Hall in Tehran, Hafez Hall in Shiraz, and at major festivals such as the Athénéennes in Geneva, the Schubertiade in Sion and the Alba Music Festival in Italy.
-Her concerts have been broadcast on Radio France, RFI, Radio Suisse Romande, NPO Radio Netherlands and CBC Radio Canada.
+Her con-certs have been broadcast on Radio France, RFI, Radio Suisse Romande, NPO Radio Netherlands and CBC Radio Canada, Deutschlandfunk Kultur, WDR 3 Kultur and Norway Radio.

 Layla is currently preparing a four-part CD series on the Paraty label for her project, 100 years of Iranian Piano Music.
-The first CD of this quartet, Iranian Composers from 1950, was released in January 2017.
+The first CD of this quartet, Iranian Composers from 1950, was released in January 2017 and the second one, Sheherazade has been released in May 2019.

 Layla Ramezan is a Laureate of the Engelberts Foundation for Art and Culture in Switzerland and the Albert Roussel Foundation in France.